iisyos/github-contribution-metrics/README.md

 ## Contributing
 I welcome your issue or pull request from anyone.
 If you have any questions, please feel free to ask me!

+## Notice
+I assume committer and author are same name.
+If you'er using different name, maybe the count is not correct.